me-systeme/GSV-8lib_AlignmentProbe/README.md

 #  Linux (Ubuntu) Dependencies for PyQt6

-When running the Alignment Viewer on Ubuntu or other Debian-based systems, Qt may require several system libraries for the `xcb platform plugin`.
+When running the Alignment Probe on Ubuntu or other Debian-based systems, Qt may require several system libraries for the `xcb platform plugin`.

 If these packages are missing, you may encounter errors such as: